Electrocution Accident Lawyer Philadelphia

 “In a nutshell, electrocution occurs when a person is exposed to a high-voltage electrical source,” explains our Philadelphia Electrocution Accident Attorney at The Law Offices of Greg Prosmushkin, P.C.
 In many cases, a person sustains a powerful electrical shock when his or her body comes in contact with a power line or high-powered equipment that was not properly grounded.Each year, there are thousands of reports of Americans getting electrocuted due to large and small appliances, ladders, overhead power lines, cracked or worn plugs, and many other electrical equipment and devices.

-Interestingly, construction workers are more likely to die in electrocution-related accidents, because, the vast majority of all fatal electrical injuries (about 54 percent) occur in the construction industry, according to Electrical Safety Foundation International, which makes it the third leading cause of death among Construction Workers, after falls from heights and being struck by falling objects.
+Interestingly, construction workers are more likely to die in electrocution-related accidents because the vast majority of all fatal electrical injuries (about 54 percent) occur in the construction industry, according to Electrical Safety Foundation International, which makes it the third leading cause of death among Construction Workers, after falls from heights and being struck by falling objects.

-Regardless of whether you are a construction worker or office worker, being electrocuted or suffering an injury in an electrical accident can make you incapable to work and earn a living for months or years to come.
+Regardless of whether you are a construction worker or office worker, being electrocuted or suffering an injury in an electrical accident can make you incapable of working and earn a living for months or years to come.
 Our Electrocution Accident Attorney in Philadelphia says that you may be able to seek compensation for your lost wages, loss of earning capacity, and other damages and losses if the electrical accident was caused due to someone else’s negligence or carelessness.

 What happens after an electrocution accident